Iced Tea Recipe

 5. Pop in the fridge until cold.

 And that’s all there is to it!
-Your Iced Tea is ready to serve.
+Your homemade Iced Tea is ready to serve.

 Iced Tea must be served over lots of ice: the clue is in the name 😁.
 You can either put the ice in another jug and pour the tea over, or half-fill (at least) glasses with ice then add the tea.
-For extra fresh flavour I pop in a few lemon slices plus a sprig or two of fresh mint when I have it.
+For extra fresh flavour I pop in a few lemon slices plus a sprig or two of fresh mint.

-A frosty glassful is so refreshing, I think this great drink is head and shoulders above the teas, pops, and sodas you can buy.
+A frosty glassful is so refreshing, I think this great drink is way above the teas, pops, and sodas you can buy.
 Not to mention it’s a fraction of the cost.

-If you fancy an occasional bit of fizz, leave the brewed tea to cool without adding the cold water and serve topped up with lemonade, ginger ale, or soda water instead.
-You can even make Iced Tea into a summer cocktail by adding a shot (or two!) of rum, vodka, gin, brandy, or whisky.
+If you fancy a bit of fizz, leave the brewed tea to cool without adding the cold water and serve topped up with lemonade, ginger ale, or soda water instead.
+You can even make Iced Tea into a summer cocktail by adding a few shots of rum, vodka, gin, brandy, or whisky.

 Iced Tea will keep for several days covered in the fridge, but I think it’s best drunk within 24-36 hours.
 It’s so easy to brew up another batch anyway, why not drink when it’s good and fresh?